SEO for Estate Agents: How to Outrank Rightmove in 2026

 To get into and stay in the map pack:

 Reviews are the single biggest factor.
 An agent with 300 reviews at 4.8 stars dominates one with 30 reviews at 5 stars.
 Volume and recency both matter.
 Set up a system: text every completed sale/let a review link within 48 hours.
 Respond to every review, positive and negative.
+Our guide on how to get more Google reviews covers the exact system to build review volume consistently.

 Complete every GBP field.
 Categories (estate agent + letting agent), services, description, hours, photos.
 Add new photos monthly (office, team, recently sold/let properties).
 Post Google updates weekly.